 Kenneth L. Shigley, Sr.

-Ken Shigley is an Atlanta-based trial attorney, former president of the 45,000 member State Bar of Georgia Bar and eighth generation Georgian representing clients in cases of serious personal injury and wrongful death statewide in Georgia.
+Ken Shigley is an Atlanta-based trial attorney and former president of the 45,000 member State Bar of Georgia Bar.
+He has been trying cases in Georgia courts for 40 years, and representing individuals, families and small businesses in cases of serious personal injury, wrongful death and insurance disputes statewide in Georgia for 27 years.

 - wrongful death